A Look at the Starbucks Logo and The History Of The Business

 For a staggering number of people across the world, each morning begins with a cup of steaming brew from the world’s most popular coffee chain—Starbucks.
 Since 1971, Starbucks has been serving up dozens of espresso infused drinks to customers everywhere.
 It’s a level of success that the three college classmates who started the chain could have only dreamed of.
 Yet in the face of all this success, it’s easy to forget the humble beginnings of Starbucks and the interesting history of their ever-recognizable logo.

 Few people would guess that a chain as large and as successful as Starbucks, one that brought in over $21.3 billion dollars in 2016, was founded by three men with almost no business experience between them.
 Jerry Baldwin (an English teacher), Zev Siegel (a history teacher) and Gordon Bowker (a writer) came together to open the first Starbucks store in Seattle, Washington in 1971.
 Oddly enough, though, the first Starbucks store didn’t sell any brewed coffee.
-Instead, the original vision of Bowker, Siegel, and Baldwin, three friends who had studies together at the University of San Francisco, was to sell bags of roasted coffee beans.
+Instead, the original vision of Bowker, Siegel, and Baldwin, three friends who had studied together at the University of San Francisco, was to sell bags of roasted coffee beans.
+After a man named Alfred Peet taught the three founders of Starbucks his signature style of roasting coffee beans, the three men were inspired to start a company that offered the beans to the general market.
+Needing a name for their new company, the entrepreneurs turned to history for inspiration.
+After one of them found an old mining map with a town name “Starbo” on it, the name Starbucks was born.

 For almost fifteen years, Starbucks didn’t sell any espresso coffee.
-Nevertheless, the chain was a success and by 1986 had six different locations in Seattle.
-One year later, the original owners sold the company to a former manager named Howard Schultz, and it was Schultz who would go on to rapidly expand Starbucks into the business it is today.
+In fact, the only coffee that the company offered at all on-location was free samples of what their signature coffee beans tasted like when they were brewed.
+During these early years, Starbucks sourced green coffee beans from Alfred Peet’s company, Peet’s, roasted them in the style that Alfred Peet had developed, and offered them for sale in the store.
+In spite of offering only this one product, the chain was a success, and by 1986 Starbucks had opened up six different locations in Seattle.
+One year later, the original owners sold the company to a former manager named Howard Schultz, and it was Schultz who would go on to rapidly expand Starbucks into the business it is today, turning it from a coffee bean chain to the coffee production chain that we now know.

-By 1992 the company had 140 locations, and starting in 1996 Starbucks began to expand into the international market.
+Being one of the first coffee-centric chains enabled Starbucks to rapidly grow their business.
+By 1992 the company had 140 locations.
+At this point, it’s said that the company was roasting a total of 2,000,000 pounds of coffee beans each year.
+Starting in 1996 Starbucks began to expand into the international market, opening their first store outside of North America in Tokyo, Japan.
 Today, Starbucks operates more than 25,000 stores in 70 different countries.

-Known for their mobile marketing prowess, Starbucks was one of first companies to fully embrace the digital era, selling coffees through their app and even going as far as to sell gift cards through a Twitter hashtag.
-While this cutting-edge use of technology no doubt played a significant role in the company’s expansion, the reorganizability of the unique Starbucks logo has played a role as well.
+While the quality of the coffee that they offer no doubt played an incredibly large role in Starbuck’s growth and success, the marketing approach that the company took was instrumental in their success as well.
+Known for their mobile marketing prowess, Starbucks was one of the first companies to fully embrace the digital era, selling coffees through their app and even going as far as to sell gift cards through a Twitter hashtag.
+While this cutting-edge use of technology played a significant role in the company’s expansion, it wasn’t the only successful marketing approach that Starbucks has employed – the reorganizability of the unique Starbucks logo has played a significant role in their success as well, helping the company raise awareness of its brand across the world and creating an image for the brand that customers are able to immediately recognize.
 And it turns out that the history of the Starbucks logo is every bit as interesting as the history of the company itself.

 History of the Starbucks Logo